naviter/seeyou_file_formats/OpenAir_File_Format_Support.md

 #### DP: Polygon point

-Polygons vertices are defined by a series of lines that start with `DP`.
+Polygon vertices are defined by a series of lines that start with `DP`.
 They are expected to be mapped clockwise and closed - last defined point is the same as the first .
-This is the recommended for outlining airspace geometry.
+This is the recommended method for outlining airspace geometry.

 Format:
 ```